aceteam/Coroutines/README.md

 ## Included extensions
 Other headers that expose additional features:
+- *CoroutinesSubsystem.h* for a simple way to run your coroutine.
+The UCoroutinesSubsystem can execute coroutines in any circumstance.
+Even in the editor while it's not in play mode.
 - *CoroutineEvents.h* grants access to ```MakeEvent<...>``` and ```_WaitFor``` which will allow you to make events that optionally broadcast values, and have your coroutines wait for them and receive those values.
 This is useful for communicating between different coroutine branches, or to receive input from other systems.
 Events with no parameters can even be exposed to Blueprints, with the wrapper in *CoroutineEventBPWrapper.h*
 - *CoroutineAsync.h* grants access to ```_Async``` to run code blocks on other threads.
 - *CoroutineTween.h* to tween values as part of a coroutine.
 Supports typical easing functions out of the box, as well as custom easing functions.